 Safe travel event draws a crowd in Horsham

-Our Horsham Town Neighbourhood Wardens Maria and Oscar were out in Horsham town centre this Saturday, December 14, alongside West Sussex Fire and Rescue Service and Sussex Police.
-The event highlighted the importance of road safety, especially over the festive period
+Our Horsham Town Neighbourhood Wardens Maria and Oscar were out in Horsham town centre on Saturday, December 14, alongside West Sussex Fire and Rescue Service and Sussex Police.
+The event highlighted the importance of road safety, especially over the festive period.

 The event encouraged residents to be as safe as possible especially highlighting responsible travel over the holiday period.